slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself' -- Arthur Schopenhauer*

 ### Productivity hints

 > *'Don't make 100 decisions when one will do.' -- Peter Drucker*

+> *'My life is better when I’m spontaneous after I’ve done my most important thing.
+Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.
 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.